MohdRas/docker-basics/README.md

     - docker image is pulled and started on my local machine (host)
       - it is now "a container running on my local machine".
       - it creates a container environment.
-  - With Containers, development & operations team work together, to package an application in a containe with all its dependencies & configuration.
+  - With Containers, development & operations team work together, to package an application in a container with all its dependencies & configuration.
   - Deployment before containers -
     - Portable actifact(JAR/WAR + Database service + Instructions ).
     - Development team give Portable actifact to the Operations team.
 Operations team deploy the application.